-The webOS TV UX checklist provides guidelines for what is mandatory and recommended regarding webOS TV UX which you should know about when developing webOS TV apps.
+The webOS TV UX checklist provides mandatory and recommended guidelines for webOS TV UX, which you should know about when developing webOS TV apps.

 Should all navigation keys be operable on an app?

-Selectable UIs must be controlled by 4-way navigation keys (Up, Down, Left, Right), OK and Back buttons.
-However, OSD buttons which are working with colored keys (red, green, yellow, blue) do not need to be controlled by 4-way navigation keys.
+Selectable UIs must be controlled by 4-way navigation keys (Up, Down, Left, Right), OK, and Back buttons.
+However, OSD buttons working with colored keys (red, green, yellow, blue) do not need to be controlled by 4-way navigation keys.

 When clicking the Back button on an entry page of the app, where to move on?